nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### View Total Revenue: `revenue` <a id = "view-total-revenue"></a>

-Displays the total revenue based on all the completed events.
+Displays the total revenue based on all the events marked as done.

 **Format**: `revenue`
 - Example expected output: